-The table below will reflect the changes (if any) to our Market Classification on the effective date of the announcement.
+The table below reflects the currently effective classification of markets.
 Please refer to the latest Annual Market Classification Review and press release for details.

 1 The MSCI Standalone Market Indexes are not included in the MSCI Emerging Markets Index or MSCI Frontier Markets Index.
 However, these indexes use either the Emerging Markets or the Frontier Markets methodological criteria concerning size and liquidity.

 2 The West African Economic and Monetary Union (WAEMU) consists of the following countries: Benin, Burkina Faso, Ivory Coast, Guinea-Bissau, Mali, Niger, Senegal and Togo.
 Currently the MSCI WAEMU Indexes include securities classified in Senegal, Ivory Coast and Burkina Faso.

 Every June, MSCI announces the results of its evaluation of the equity markets for countries around the world, to determine each country’s classification as a developed, emerging, frontier or standalone market.
 An important component of MSCI’s decisions is investors’ experience of market accessibility, rather than merely an abstract analysis of regulatory language.
 MSCI is careful not to force a decision that may take market participants by surprise.